 The way of the future

 From a jewellery perspective, both are excellent choices to use.
 Some of the lab grown diamonds we have seen rival their natural counterparts.
 For some clients, it is choosing a smaller natural diamond over a lab grown because of its origin.
 While others may opt for a larger lab grown stone due to price.
-It all comes down to price and personal choice, but you can be assured which ever you choose, you can expect to have a stunning piece of jewellery.
+It all comes down to price and personal choice, rest assured which ever you choose, you can expect to have a stunning piece of jewellery.